 MOHS SURGERY

 About one in five Americans receives a diagnosis of skin cancer at some point during their lifetime.
 Though serious, thanks to modern treatment techniques, such as Mohs Surgery, skin cancer can be managed and, in many cases, reversed.
-At Annexus Dermatology & Aesthetics in Orange City, Florida, the team of practitioners provide diagnosis and treatment of skin cancer.
+At Annexus Dermatology & Aesthetics, the team of practitioners provide diagnosis and treatment of skin cancer.
 Our board certified dermatologist, Dr. Neil Sandhu, MD, FAAD is a Certified Mohs Micrographic Surgeon, offering the latest technologies to treat skin cancer.
 To schedule an appointment, book online or call the office and speak with a friendly staff member today.

 MOHS SURGERY AT Annexus DERMATOLOGY